Motorcycle Injury Attorneys in Omaha, NE

 According to the National Highway Traffic Safety Administration, in 2013 alone 4,668 motorcyclists were killed in traffic accidents and another 88,000 were injured.
 Compared to passenger car occupants, motorcyclists were 26 times more likely to die in a traffic fatality.
-If you’ve been hurt in a accident, you may be facing a range of challenges.
+If you’ve been hurt in an accident, you may be facing a range of challenges.
 Riders are among the most vulnerable road users.
 When other drivers make mistakes, motorcyclists are often the ones who suffer the most serious and life-changing injuries.
 If you’ve been seriously injured, are struggling with medical and rehabilitation expenses, or have had to miss time at work due to your accident, you don’t need to suffer alone.
 Rensch & Rensch Law are top accident attorneys in Omaha, NE.
 We can help you.

 Many motorcyclists are safe road users, following the law and taking precautions to avoid accidents.
 Unfortunately, even the most cautious motorcyclist cannot prevent an accident when another driver makes an error.
 In the pain, trauma, and confusion that immediately follows an accident, you may not always know what to do.
 If you’ve been hurt, first get proper medical attention immediately.
 Then, seek the assistance of an accident law firm in Omaha, NE.
-Rensch & Rensch Law are the best accident lawyers in the state and understand the risks that motorcycle riders face.
+Rensch & Rensch Law are the best Omaha motorcycle accident lawyers in the state and understand the risks that motorcycle riders face.
 We know common road errors drivers make and will fight inside or outside of court to get you the justice and recovery you deserve.

 Don’t give up hope.
 We can help you too.
 We are ready to be your voice.
 Give yourself the best chance possible for recovering lost wages, medical expenses and vehicle replacement costs by contacting Rensch & Rensch Law today for a free consultation.
 Reach us at 800-471-4100 or by e-mail.
 Please tell us if you need to be visited at your home or hospital room, if your injury prevents you from traveling.